Need Help?

 Yes.
 You can advance your own legal claim and represent yourself.
 PainWorth can not litigate, represent you or advance the court process for you.
 PainWorth can, however, provide you with resources and information to do so on your own or with a professional, if you want.

 Yes.
-We are currently compiling a directory of resources for people which will be available soon.
+Reach out to us and we will do our best to direct you.
+We are also currently compiling a directory of resources for people which will be available online soon.